Pursuing the Passion

 Michael found that being furloughed meant he was able to study more than he otherwise would’ve been able to, which was of benefit to him.

-“I would wake up, meditate and review my to do list from the night before.
+“I would wake up, meditate and review my to-do list from the night before.
 I would also start with the task I didn’t want to do and then work down the list in order of priority.
 I took regular breaks and with each milestone achieved I gave myself a small reward.”

 Michael also made sure that he found time to reflect.

 “I made sure I went for a walk every evening and wrote gratitude lists every night.
-I still mediate every day and write gratitude lists now as well.
+I still meditate every day and write gratitude lists now as well.
 For the line of work I want to get into, I must practise what I preach and having done this I have seen the benefits of doing so for myself, which has allowed me to really believe in them.

 “I enjoyed the reflective aspect of counselling, and this is critical I think - not just in this profession but in all aspects of life.
 I also enjoyed learning about the three main counselling theories and then applying them in the more practical aspects of the course.”